 The kids flocked to this Pokemon party game idea.
 It WAS pretty fun.
-We printed out a picture of Team Rocket (characters from the Pokemon animated TV show) and taped it to the inside of our sliding glass door.
+We printed out a picture of Team Rocket (characters from the Pokemon animated TV show, available in the party pack) and taped it to the inside of our sliding glass door.
 The kids use a suction cup nerf gun (buy it here) to shoot darts at Team Rocket.

 Pokemon Party Game Materials for Team Rocket Target Practice: